FairAppeal

 Where does the Assessor get Federal Way wrong?

-The first is submarket misclassification.
 A 1970s split-level in Mirror Lake and a 2018 build off South 320th are not really comparable, even at similar square footage.
-The model leans on broader pulls than the market does, and homes in slower submarkets often end up assessed against comps from hotter ones nearby.
+Slower submarkets often end up assessed against comps from hotter ones nearby.

-The second is Pacific Highway South corridor adjacency.
-Properties within a few blocks of the SR-99 commercial strip carry a discount in actual sale prices that the model does not always pick up.
-If your home is in that proximity zone but assessed like a comparable home a half-mile inland, the gap is exactly what an appeal addresses.
+Properties within a few blocks of the SR-99 strip carry a discount in sale prices the model does not always pick up.
+If you are in that zone but assessed like a comparable a half-mile inland, that gap is what an appeal addresses.

-The third is stale-comp drag in lower-volume neighborhoods.
-Sale volume in some Federal Way pockets is thin enough that the model reaches back further or pulls in less-similar homes to fill the comp set.
-That is the conditions under which equity comps, similar nearby homes assessed lower than yours, often carry more weight than sparse sales data.
+Sale volume in some pockets is thin enough that the model reaches further or pulls less-similar homes to fill the comp set.
+Equity comps (similar nearby homes assessed lower) often carry more weight than sparse sales data.

 What does a Federal Way appeal actually look like?